zoubohao/Deepurify/README.md

                         files will be stored in the parent folder of the '--input_path' location.
 However, you have the option to specify a different folder path to store these temporary files if needed.
   --db_folder_path DB_FOLDER_PATH
-                        The path of database folder.
+                        The path of the database folder.
 By default, if no path is provided (i.e., set to None), it is expected that the environmental variable 'DeepurifyInfoFiles' has been set to point to the appropriate folder.
 Please ensure that the 'DeepurifyInfoFiles' environmental variable is correctly configured if the path is not explicitly provided.
   --model_weight_path MODEL_WEIGHT_PATH